astrotuna201/ntf/Docs/NTFStreams.md

     /// measure elapsed time since another event func elapsedTime(since event: StreamEvent) -> TimeInterval
-    /// tells the event it is being recorded func recordNow()
+    /// tells the event it is being recorded func record()
     /// signals that the event has occurred func signal()
-    /// will block the caller until the event has occurred func wait()
+    /// will block the caller until the timeout has elapsed func wait(until timeout: TimeInterval) throws
 }
 ```